bertjiazheng/Structured3D/README.md

 The dataset consists of rendering images and corresponding ground truth annotations (*e.g.*, semantic, albedo, depth, surface normal, layout) under different lighting and furniture configurations.
 Please refer to [data organization](data_organization.md) for more details.

 To download the dataset, please fill the [agreement form](https://forms.gle/LXg4bcjC2aEjrL9o8) that indicate you agree to the [Structured3D Terms of Use](https://drive.google.com/open?id=13ZwWpU_557ZQccwOUJ8H5lvXD7MeZFMa).
 After we receive your agreement form, we will provide download access to the dataset.

 For fair comparison, we define standard training, validation, and testing splits as follows: *scene_00000* to *scene_02999* for training, *scene_03000* to *scene_03249* for validation, and *scene_03250* to *scene_03499* for testing.

 ## Errata

+* 2020-04-06: We provide a list of invalid cases [here](metadata/errata.txt).
+You can ignore these cases when using our data.
-[2020-03-26] Fix issue [#10](https://github.com/bertjiazheng/Structured3D/issues/10) about the basis of the bounding box annotations.
+* 2020-03-26: Fix issue [#10](https://github.com/bertjiazheng/Structured3D/issues/10) about the basis of the bounding box annotations.
 Please re-download the annotations if you use them.

 ## Tools